peacemakerbak/web-module-project-lifecycle/README.md

 # Component Lifecycle - React Todo Full-Stack

 This module explored lifecycle methods in class components.
-In your project you will demonstrate proficiency of these concepts by building a todo app that can interact with an API to read, create and edit todos.
+In your project you will demonstrate proficiency of these concepts by building a todo app that can interact with an API to read, create and edit todos. test

-## Skills You Will Practice
+## Skills You Will Practice (make sure its working)

 - Building class components from scratch
 - Using `ComponentDidMount` to trigger a request to the server after the first render